examdawn/NEP2020_2023_BCA/4thsem/Additional-English/solved/model-solutions.md

 cause was having a group of powerful men from rival sectors of the auto industry working together to ensure its destruction.

+- Title: The Decline of Electric Trolley Cars in America
+- Electric trolley cars or trams were once the chief mode of public transportation in the United States.
+These trolley cars, which required tracks and electric cables, were known for being clean and comfortable.
+However, in 1922, General Motors established a unit aimed at replacing electric trolleys with cars, trucks, and buses.
+Over the following decade, this group successfully lobbied for laws and regulations that made tram operations increasingly difficult and less profitable.
+By 1936, General Motors had created several front companies to purchase and dismantle the trolley car system, receiving significant investments from companies like Firestone Tire and Standard Oil.
+There are suspicions that these parties aimed to replace trolley cars with buses to make public transportation less appealing, thereby boosting automobile sales.
+While the decline of the tram system can be linked to various factors such as labor strikes and the Great Depression, the primary cause was likely the coordinated efforts of influential figures in the automotive industry to ensure its downfall.

 OR

 In the Southwest during early half of the 1800s, cows were only worth 2 or 3 dollars